Container and Physical location fields not exporting

 So for now, just use a different ID for each location; if the user repeats the location, that's okay - it's already generating 2 different <physloc> elmements so adding a unique id to each should not be a problem.

 Ideally, if there is no physical location information added, then the <container> should not have an empty @parent.

 #28 Updated by José Raddaoui Marín over 6 years ago

 Hi Dan, thanks a lot!

 I made the changes and everything looks fine, just a little problem when importing.
 A warning appears for every id or parent attribute:

 libxml error 502 on line 24 in input file: Syntax of value for attribute id of physloc is not valid libxml error 502 on line 25 in input file: Syntax of value for attribute parent of container is not valid

 The problem is that the ID have to be a valid NCName, which for example means, that the first letter can't be a number.
 I tried with 'id0001' instead of '0001' and the warning dissapear.

 It's 'id0001' ok?
 Any other suggestions?

-#29 Updated by Dan Gillean about 6 years ago
+#29 Updated by Dan Gillean over 6 years ago